-The bill amends the Fire Prevention Code of 1941 by updating Section 22 to clarify penalties for violations of the act.
+The bill amends the Fire Prevention Code of 1941 by updating Section 22, which addresses violations of the act and associated penalties.
 It specifies that individuals who violate the act or maintain a fire hazard are guilty of a misdemeanor.
 Additionally, it establishes that owners of firms or vehicles operating in violation of the act must pay a civil fine of $200 if their violation creates a fire hazard or poses a risk of hazardous material release.
 The bill also mandates that all collected fines be deposited into the state's general fund.

-Furthermore, the bill introduces new language regarding the penalties for board members who violate specific sections of the Open Meetings Act and the Freedom of Information Act.
-It also clarifies that a labeled fire door assembly with a temporary locking device, installed in accordance with certain construction codes, does not constitute a violation of the Fire Prevention Code.
+Furthermore, the bill clarifies penalties for board members who intentionally violate specific sections of the Open Meetings Act and the Freedom of Information Act.
+It also includes provisions regarding fire door assemblies with temporary locking devices, stating that such installations do not constitute a violation of the act if they comply with certain construction code sections.
 The enactment of this bill is contingent upon the passage of two other specified bills from the 103rd Legislature.

 Statutes affected: Senate Introduced Bill: 29.22